aayushrautela/Book-Recommendation-System/readme.md

 ## Project Overview

 This project implements a hybrid book recommendation system combining Content-Based Filtering and User-Based Collaborative Filtering techniques.
-It is developed as part of the "Introduction to Artificial Intelligence" course (Summer 2025).
 The system provides book recommendations based on item features and user rating patterns.

 The solution is implemented in Python and utilizes common data science libraries.